G-Dragon: Endorsements and commercial activities

-G-Dragon along with BigBang are Korea's highest paid celebrities over endorsements, reportedly having an asking price of $1–1.5 million USD per endorsement in 2011.
+G-Dragon along with BigBang are among Korea's highest paid celebrities over endorsements, reportedly having an asking price of $1–1.5 million USD per endorsement in 2011.
 In August 2015, he became the face of Airbnb in the Asian market.
 In 2016, G-Dragon started endorsing Shinsegae, the largest retailer in South Korea and his merchandises were reported to take up over 49% of sales in the YG store.
-He also endorsed the Italian sportswear label Kappa as a part of their 100th anniversary and it was reported that he earned US$1.9 million from the brand.
+He also endorsed the Italian sportswear label Kappa as part of their 100th anniversary and it was reported that he earned US$1.9 million from the brand.
 He was selected as the face of Hyundai's Verna concept vehicle, appearing at an auto show in Beijing which saw 10,000 fans gather to see him in person.
 In 2017, G-Dragon endorsed Vidal Sassoon in China, he also joined Nike's Air Max Day global campaign and endorsed the Vapormax shoe, causing instant sell-outs across online stores in South Korea.
-The same year, he was announced as the official ambassador of luxury resort Jeju Shinhwa World, located on Jeju Island.
-In 2017, G-Dragon was chosen as the brand ambassador of Jeju Island's first premiere resort complex Jeju Shinhwa World, G-Dragon directly participated in the development, designing and planning the concept of the resort complex.
+The same year, he was announced as the official ambassador of luxury resort Jeju Shinhwa World, located on Jeju Island, in which he directly participated in the development of the resort complex.
+After completing his military service, he has been an ambassador for brands such as Nongfu Spring, TS shampoo, Tiger Beer, BMW, and Hana Financial Bank.

 Fashion and art

-In 2013, G-Dragon partnered with Ambush for a special collaborative release which includes apparel and accessories.
+In 2013, G-Dragon partnered with Ambush for a special collaboration release which includes apparel and accessories.
 The collection highlights G-Dragon's signature crest by utilizing the design throughout the entire release.
-In 2014, G-Dragon partnered with Chow Tai Fook Enterprises jewelry and launched a collection designed by himself.
+In 2014, he partnered with Chow Tai Fook Enterprises jewelry and launched a collection designed by himself.
 G-Dragon opened an art exhibition in 2015 under the name Peaceminusone: Beyond the Stage.
 The exhibition features 200 works of art from 12 domestic and international artists including Michael Scoggins, Sophie Clements and James Clar.
 Having worked on the exhibition for over a year, its aim is to bring the modern art and pop culture together in order to "introduce domestic artists to the public, who are unfamiliar with art or who find art unapproachable."
 The show was held at the Seoul Museum of Art from June 6 to August 23.
 He also launched a collaboration with Giuseppe Zanotti and designed two unisex shoe styles.
+G-dragon is an avid art collector, being included in ARTnews' 2019 list of 50 art collectors to watch.
+His collection includes Millionare Nurse by Richard Prince, which sold at a Sotheby's auction in 2014 for $3.3 million.
+He also owns the George Condo pieces Big John and the four-piece set Jean-Louis, Jean Louis with One Ear, Jean Louis' wife and Jean Louis' Wife's sister.
+He organized an auction of some of his possessions through Pharrell Williams' Joopiter auction house in September 2024: included were pieces of clothing, artwork and furniture.
+The auction was accompanied by an exhibition at the Daelim museum.